-1 primary-care physician per five thousand (5,000) population, as reported by the 2 United States Department of Health and Human Services, shall be reimbursed one 3 hundred twenty-five percent (125%) of the standard reimbursement rate for 4 physician services.

-(11) The Cabinet for Health and Family Services shall make payments under the Medical Assistance program for services which are within the lawful scope of practice of a chiropractor licensed pursuant to KRS Chapter 312, to the extent the Medical Assistance Program pays for the same services provided by a physician.

-- 9 (12) (a) The Medical Assistance Program shall use the appropriate form and 10 guidelines for enrolling those providers applying for participation in the 11 Medical Assistance Program, including those licensed and regulated under 12 KRS Chapters 311, 312, 314, 315, and 320, any facility required to be 13 licensed pursuant to KRS Chapter 216B, and any other health care practitioner 14 or facility as determined by the Department for Medicaid Services through an 15 administrative regulation promulgated under KRS Chapter 13A.
-A Medicaid 16 managed care organization shall use the forms and guidelines established 17 under KRS 304.17A-545(5) to credential a provider.
-For any provider who 18 contracts with and is credentialed by a Medicaid managed care organization 19 prior to enrollment, the cabinet shall complete the enrollment process and 20 deny, or approve and issue a Provider Identification Number (PID) within 21 fifteen (15) business days from the time all necessary completed enrollment 22 forms have been submitted and all outstanding accounts receivable have been 23 satisfied. - (b) Within forty-five (45) days of receiving a correct and complete provider application, the Department for Medicaid Services shall complete the enrollment process by either denying or approving and issuing a Provider Identification Number (PID) for a behavioral health provider who provides substance use disorder services, unless the department notifies the provider that additional time is needed to render a decision for resolution of an issue or dispute.
+- (10) Family-practice physicians practicing in geographic areas with no more than one (1) primary-care physician per five thousand (5,000) population, as reported by the United States Department of Health and Human Services, shall be reimbursed one hundred twenty-five percent (125%) of the standard reimbursement rate for physician services. - (11) The Cabinet for Health and Family Services shall make payments under the Medical Assistance program for services which are within the lawful scope of practice of a chiropractor licensed pursuant to KRS Chapter 312, to the extent the Medical Assistance Program pays for the same services provided by a physician. - The Medical Assistance Program shall use the appropriate form and guidelines for enrolling those providers applying for participation in the Medical Assistance Program, including those licensed and regulated under KRS Chapters 311, 312, 314, 315, and 320, any facility required to be licensed pursuant to KRS Chapter 216B, and any other health care practitioner or facility as determined by the Department for Medicaid Services through an administrative regulation promulgated under KRS Chapter 13A.
+A Medicaid managed care organization shall use the forms and guidelines established under KRS 304.17A-545(5) to credential a provider.
+For any provider who contracts with and is credentialed by a Medicaid managed care organization prior to enrollment, the cabinet shall complete the enrollment process and deny, or approve and issue a Provider Identification Number (PID) within fifteen (15) business days from the time all necessary completed enrollment forms have been submitted and all outstanding accounts receivable have been satisfied.

-- (c) Within forty-five (45) days of receipt of a correct and complete application for credentialing by a behavioral health provider providing substance use disorder services, a Medicaid managed care organization shall complete its contracting and credentialing process, unless the Medicaid managed care organization notifies the provider that additional time is needed to render a decision.
+- (b) Within forty-five (45) days of receiving a correct and complete provider application, the Department for Medicaid Services shall complete the enrollment process by either denying or approving and issuing a Provider Identification Number (PID) for a behavioral health provider who provides substance use disorder services, unless the department notifies the provider that additional time is needed to render a decision for resolution of an issue or dispute. - (c) Within forty-five (45) days of receipt of a correct and complete application for credentialing by a behavioral health provider providing substance use disorder services, a Medicaid managed care organization shall complete its contracting and credentialing process, unless the Medicaid managed care organization notifies the provider that additional time is needed to render a decision.
 If additional time is needed, the Medicaid managed care organization shall not take any longer than ninety (90) days from receipt of the credentialing application to deny or approve and contract with the provider. - (d) A Medicaid managed care organization shall adjudicate any clean claims submitted for a substance use disorder service from an enrolled and credentialed behavioral health provider who provides substance use disorder services in accordance with KRS 304.17A-700 to 304.17A-730. - (e) The Department of Insurance may impose a civil penalty of one hundred dollars (\$100) per violation when a Medicaid managed care organization fails to comply with this section.
-Each day that a Medicaid managed care organization fails to pay a claim may count as a separate violation. - (13) Dentists licensed under KRS Chapter 313 shall be excluded from the requirements of subsection (12) of this section.
-The Department for Medicaid Services shall develop a specific form and establish guidelines for assessing the credentials of dentists applying for participation in the Medical Assistance Program. - → Section 8.
-If the Cabinet for Health and Family Services determines that a waiver or any other authorization from a federal agency is necessary to implement Section 3, 4, or 6 of this Act for any reason, including the loss of federal funds, the Cabinet shall, within 90 days after the effective date of this section, request the waiver or
+Each day that a Medicaid managed care organization fails to pay a claim may count as a separate violation. - (13) Dentists licensed under KRS Chapter 313 shall be excluded from the requirements